 The mathematical durability procedure shall refer to paragraph 1.5.1.3.

 2.3.3.1.
-The emission results of the vehicle that has accumulated more than the distance prescribed in paragraph 1.5.1.3. after it was first started at the end of the production line, the applied deterioration factors set out in paragraph 2.5., and the product of the multiplication of both and the emission limit set out in paragraph 7. of UN GTR No.2 Amendment 5 shall be added to the test report.
+The emission results of the vehicle that has accumulated more than the distance prescribed in paragraph 1.5.1.3. after it was first started at the end of the production line, the applied deterioration factors set out in paragraph 2.5., and the product of the multiplication of both and the emission limit set out in paragraph 7. of Amendment 5 to UN GTR No.2 shall be added to the test report.

 2.3.4.
 Durability distance accumulation driving schedules.